matter-labs/teepot/examples/README.md

 Initialize the instance.
 This can take up to 6 minutes, depending on the `performance_multiplier` setting in vault.
-Adjust the `--admin-tee-mrenclave` parameter to match the `mr_enclave` value of the tee-vault-admin container.
+Adjust the `--admin-tee-mrenclave` parameter to match the `mr_enclave` value of the teepot-vault-admin-sgx-azure container.

 ```bash
 ❯ RUST_LOG=info cargo run -p vault-unseal --  \